-Most of these terms are self-explanatory with the exception of “Simple” versus “Exponential”.
-Briefly stated, Exponential moving averages place a greater weight on recent price data, whereas Simple moving averages treat all the price points with identical weighting.
+The types of moving averages merit a mention as to their differences.
+Briefly stated, exponential moving averages place a greater weight on recent price data, whereas simple moving averages treat all the price points with identical weighting.
 Therefore, exponential averages tend to react more swiftly to recent price activity.
 The weighted and Hull styles of moving average place more emphasis on recent data, with the goal of reducing “lag”.

 You can type in the number of days you want for the calculation directly, or you can move the slider bar left and right to dynamically observe the effect on the moving average indicator on top of the chart itself.
 As you choose different averages you want to add, click the Add button, and they will be appended to the study set.
 You can click “X” on any item you choose to delete.

-Below is an example of a chart with three moving averages.
-Although not shown here, a legend is provided in SlopeCharts showing the meaning of each colored line (as to whether it is simple or exponential and how many days are used) as well as the value of each of these lines are whatever place you are pointing on the chart.
+Below is an example of a chart with three simple moving averages.
+Although not shown here, a legend is provided in SlopeCharts showing the definition of each colored line (as to its type and how many days are used) as well as the value of each of these lines are whatever place you are pointing on the chart.

 People using moving averages in different ways.
 One common use is to look for them as an important level of support.
 Here, for example, is the S&P 500 index with a 200-day moving average.
 Each time the market entered a period of weakness, it tended to find strong support at this average.